 Access Humboldt and Internews have completed the Information Ecosystem Assessment pilot project for Eureka!

-- People need better information about how they could address social challenges
+People need better information about how to address social challenges

 The goal is to gain a deeper understanding of how people get local news and information, what sources they trust, and what communities are left out of the media.
 The information we gather will inform possible solutions to address information gaps, overlooked audiences and other issues related to news and media access.